getflywheel/legal/privacy.md

 If you have any questions about this Privacy Policy or any complaints about how we use your Personal Information, please [contact us](mailto:hello@getflywheel.com).

-This Privacy Policy was last modified on May 24th, 2018.
+This Privacy Policy was last modified on September 17th, 2018.